zanhsieh/prometheus-k8s/README.md

 Currently I include a docker registry in k8s for ease of testing / development.
 Have tried mounting into some persist volume but failed.
 Mounting into the host VM would be far faster.

+Extra steps:

+1. Add "--insecure-registry=<minikube ip>:5000" into DOCKER_OPTS
+1. Start minikube with "--insecure-registry <minikube ip>:5000".

+    ```
+    minikube start --insecure-registry 192.168.99.100:5000
+    ```

+In general, minikube ip should be fixed on 192.168.99.100.

 # Prometheus scrape custom service

-You need to put something liks this in your service:
+You need to put something like this in your service:

     ```
     apiVersion: v1